Labernator/HoR/Campaign/The Fortalessa Intervention (Herbst 2019)/Rosters/Adeptus Mechanicus Kill Team.md

 Magos Biologis (for all friendly units reroll 1‘s to wound wirhin 6")
 Canticles of the Onissiah
 Bionics (6++ Inv save)
-Medicae Mechadendrite (At the end of your Movement phase, this model can attempt to heal a model or revive a single model.
-Nominate a model who, when removed in the previous turn, is within 3” of the healing models’ current position, on a 4+ the model is revived with 1 wound remaining.
-After attempting the revive the equipped model must skip it actions for all other phases this turn.
-Alternatively, select a wounded model within 3”, that model immediately regains 1 wound.) **(*10pt*)**

 ### Weapon